serverless/test/docs/run-serverless.md

 List of lifecycle hooks for which callbacks should not be run.

+#### `lastLifecycleHookName`

+Name of the last lifecycle hook to be run.
+Registered hooks for all following evens will be discarded

 #### `modulesCacheStup` (optional)

 When provided, serverless instance will be created out of freshly required module,